wordofwarning/wordofwarning.org/current/2014-hazard/ongoing/index.md

 **Harald Smykla | *Dental Portraiture (Know By Mouth)***
 Using his teeth as his sole sculpting tools, Harald Smykla will eat lifelike portraits of members of the public out of apples, claiming that the sculptures will age in lieu of the people they portray.

 A German artist based in London, Smykla's site- and context-responsive practice merges performance with unorthodox approaches to 'traditional' art practice, often involving people and places in the public realm.
-He has performed and exhibited across England and Europe, including at Manchester’s Cornerhouse (2010) and Hazard 2012, and is represented by England & Co, London
+He has performed and exhibited across England and Europe, including at Manchester’s Cornerhouse (2010) and Hazard 2012, and is represented by England & Co, London.

 [Smykla at England & Co](http://www.englandgallery.com/EXHIB_SMYKLA.htm)